kriomentos/roguelike-tcod/README.md

 - Improve handling of non-hostile entities
   - Separate them into their own group of Objects
 - Stats system (more complicated one)
-- Saving and loading
 - Interface (barebones for now)
-- Inventory and items (added to player)
-  - Add inventory to enemies with drops on death
 - Overworld map with points for caves/dungeons
 - More AI types
 - Graphical tiles
 - Configurable settings and graphics

+- Dragon type enemy, possibly with multi-tile entity handling added
+- End goal
+- Rebalance monsters, items and level scaling
+- Add eco-systems for enemies (goblins and orcs hate themselves etc.)
+- Expand on the races already existing (more types, like shamans that heal, rangers etc.)
+- Add classes (this one will require the more sophisticated stats system)

 ## Requirements

 - Python 3.7+
-- tcod 13.6.2
+- tcod 16.1+
-- scipy 1.8.0
+- scipy 1.11+
+- numpy 1.25+

 ## Running